ashes74/friendly-chat-time/README.md

 # [Friendly Chat Time](friendlychattime.firebaseapp.com)

-A functional chat app written in vanilla JavaScript, HTML and CSS connected to Firebase for real time processing and communication.
+A chat app written in vanilla JavaScript, HTML and CSS connected to Firebase for real time processing and communication.

 You can sign in with a Google account, chat and upload images.